niklas92/service-modelling-tool/README.md

 # Query Service Modelling Application
 A web application to let the developer specify the query service model.

-## Getting Started

-To get you started you can simply clone the [react-es6-webpack](https://github.com/adrianhdezm/react-es6-webpack) repository and install all its dependencies:

 ### Prerequisites

 You need git to clone the [service-modelling-tool](https://github.com/niklas92/service-modelling-tool) repository.
 You can get git from
 [http://git-scm.com/](http://git-scm.com/).

 We also use a number of node.js tools to initialize and test [service-modelling-tool](https://github.com/niklas92/service-modelling-tool) .
 You must have node.js and